-Final acceptance and approval to begin college will take place once all admission requirements have been met, which includes approval of all required documentation.
-Students must meet all admission requirements prior to starting school.
+Final acceptance and approval to begin college will take place once all admission requirements have been met, which includes approval of all required documentation and any required entrance testing if applicable.

 All potential students are strongly encouraged to visit the campus.
 The decision regarding your education and training investment deserves a full understanding of factors such as the program curriculum, equipment, facilities, and location.